bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 	- Application Server:  It's not necessary to use an external application server unless the customer prefers to do so based on the fact they are well versed in a particular choice.
 Where such as a choice does not exist, the embedded tomcat server should suffice.

 	- Load balancing: All projects should have a minimum of 2 storefront instances in a production environment.
-Usually the backoffice node would also be a separate one.
+Usually, the backoffice node would also be a separate one.
 This mandates clustering.
-Where clustering is involved, a load balancing solution should be in place and this should perform load balancing and , if necessary, reverse proxying functions.
+Where clustering is involved, a load balancing solution should be in place and this should perform load balancing and, if necessary, reverse proxying functions.
 The customer's choice takes precedence.

-	For the local development environments, the same choices on DBMS and Application server should be replicated so as to avoid surprises.
+	For the local development environments, the same choices on DBMS and Application server should be replicated to avoid surprises.

 - Monitoring
 It is important to consider monitoring tools for the runtime systems.
 The monitoring tool of choice is Dynatrace.
 For commerce cloud implementations, Dynatrace comes with the package.
 Otherwise, a licence is required and a determination should be made whether this can be acquired and set up.